Principle of least astonishment: Examples

 A programming language's standard library usually provides a function similar to the pseudocode ParseInteger(string, radix), which creates a machine-readable integer from a string of human-readable digits.
 The radix conventionally defaults to 10, meaning the string is interpreted as decimal (base 10).
 This function usually supports other bases, like binary (base 2) and octal (base 8), but only when they are specified explicitly.
 In a departure from this convention, JavaScript originally defaulted to base 8 for strings beginning with "0", causing developer confusion and software bugs.
 This was discouraged in ECMAScript 3 and dropped in ECMAScript 5.

-Some development communities like FreeBSD use POLA as one of the guidelines for what makes an unsuprising user experience.
+Some development communities like FreeBSD use POLA as one of the guidelines for what makes an unsurprising user experience.